18.04.2024

 Three structures are necessary to map the operator's requirements in configuration management:

-TYPE-SOLL structure: The TYPE-SOLL structure is the supplier's transfer structure.
+TYPE-TARGET structure: The TYPE-TARGET structure is the supplier's transfer structure.
 It contains the updates supplied by the supplier for a vehicle type until the final takeover (e.g. end of warranty).
-The TYPE-SOLL structure contains different variants of components and assemblies, which may also replace or exclude each other, as these are used on different vehicles of this vehicle type (different delivery statuses).
+The TYPE-TARGET structure contains different variants of components and assemblies, which may also replace or exclude each other, as these are used on different vehicles of this vehicle type (different delivery statuses).

 TARGET structure: A TARGET structure is required for each vehicle to be able to map the different delivery statuses.
 The target structure contains the permissible configuration for a specific vehicle.
 The target structure can contain alternatives to components or assemblies that are valid in parallel for this vehicle.
 As a rule, serialized components are not isolated in it, but are grouped in quantities like a parts list.
 The target structure usually contains a significantly larger number of components and assemblies than the actual structure.